PlanBeverly: Comprehensive Master Plan

-- Conduct a Racial Equity Audit and increase capacity to conduct ongoing racial equity analyses of new and existing policies, programs, services, procurement practices, and community engagement.
+- Increase capacity to conduct ongoing racial equity analyses of new and existing policies, programs, services, procurement practices, and community engagement.

 - Partner with institutions to make payments in lieu of taxes (PILOT) and/or in-kind contributions such as permanent public open space easements on privately held land.

 - Pursue opportunities to lease City property for clean energy and/or broadband infrastructure.